 STEP 3: Budget for the Project You Actually Need — Not the One You Hope For

-Before you engage a website designer/developer (see Step 9) to discuss the particulars of a website redesign, you should have a clear picture of what you are comfortable investing in the endeavor.
+Before you bring in a website designer/developer (see Step 9) to discuss the particulars of your website redesign, you should have a clear picture of what you are comfortable investing.

 Website redesigns rarely go off track because teams overspend.
 They go off track because teams underestimate what’s required to do the job well.